TalhaT298/talha-npm/README.md

-# talhatarique An npm package for your professional information
+# talhatarique: An npm package for my professional information

 ## Description: